LichFactory-Games/lichfactory/docs/Campaigns/Ad-Astra/The-Party/Gloopwing.md

 skill-proficiencies: Arcana, History, Insight, Religion
 save-proficiencies: Strength, Constitution
 speed: 30
-pronouns: they/them
+pronouns: They/Them
 pronounced:
 ancestry: Plasmoid
 gender: unnknown
 age:
 sexuality: unknown
 height:
 weight:
 alignment:
-condition: Normal
+condition: Healthy
 occupation:
 associatedGroup:
 associatedReligion:
-location:
+location: Hestia
 friends-family:
 rivals:
 overview: I had an encounter that I believe gives me a special affinity with a supernatural creature or event.
 traits: [I have morbid interests and a macabre aesthetic.]
 goals: [I'm desperately seeking a cure to an affliction or a curse, either for someone close to me for myself.]